Aljutor/yandex_weather/info.md

-# Yandex Weather custom component for Home-assistant
+# Yandex Weather custom component for Home-assistant.
+Thanks to bastshoes and apaex
 This is custom component for Home-assistant.
-Component work with Home-assistant startinf 0.92 or later.
+Component work with Home-assistant HA 2022.3.*.

 # Installation

-# Step 1

-Create a directory called `yandex_weather` in the `<config directory>/custom_components/` directory on your Home Assistant instance.
-Install this component by copying the files in [`/custom_components/yandex_weather/`] from this repo into the new `<config directory>/custom_components/yandex_weather/` directory you just created.
+**Method 1.
+HACS:**

+HACS > Integrations > 3 dots > Custom Repositories > alexanderznamensky/yandex_weather + Intergration > Yandex Weather > Install

+**Method 2.**

+Manually copy yandex_weather folder from latest release to /config/custom_components folder.

-# Step 2
+# Configuration:

 Add this to your `configuration.yaml`